chapel-lang/chapel/runtime/src/comm/ofi/README.md

 pair, but in any other case we have to do it immediately after the operation that may create the dangling store.

-FI_ORDER_RMA_WAW is needed to ensure that multiple writes by a single task to the same memory address occur in program order.
-Note that this is a stronger guarantee than is necessary to enforce the MCM because it ensures that all writes by a task occur in program order, independent of memory address.
+The MCM requires that writes by a single task be performed in program order.
+However, satisfying this requirement does not require FI_ORDER_RMA_WAW because the compiler does not issue non-blocking PUTs, so there is no opportunity for writes by a single task to be performed out of order.
+The remote cache does perform non-blocking writes, but has internal synchronization to wait for previous conflicting writes to complete before issuing a new write.
+This ensures writes by a single task are performed in program order.
+FI_ORDER_RMA_WAW has signficant performance implications, so it should be avoided if possible.

 To force prior operations to be visible, the FI_DELIVERY_COMPLETE flag is required in addition to the FI_FENCE flag.
 Otherwise, the FI_FENCE merely